 Welcome to the English Hearing Voices Network website.
 We are one of many similar networks around the world.
 If you’re looking for support in your own country check out Intervoice’s National Network list.
 The USA network can be found here: HVN USA

 If you hear voices, see visions or have similar sensory experiences – you’re not alone.
 The statistics vary, but somewhere between 3 and 10% of the population have experiences like these (increasing to about 75% if you include one off experiences like hearing someone call your name out loud).

 Despite being relatively common, many people who hear voices, see visions or have similar experiences feel alone.
 Fear of prejudice, discrimination, and being dismissed as ‘crazy’ can keep people silent.
 At a time when we are told that it is ‘time to talk’, it is important that anyone courageous enough to speak out is met with respect and empathy.

 People of all ages and backgrounds can hear voices at some point in their life, for many different reasons.
 Whilst some are distressed by their experiences, people can – and do – find ways of living with them.

 We focus on helping to create respectful and empowering spaces, whilst challenging the inequalities & oppressive practices that hold people back.

 - Raise awareness of the diversity of voices, visions and similar experiences

 - Challenge negative stereotypes, stigma and discrimination

-- To help create more spaces for people of all ages and background to talk freely about these experiences
+- Help create more spaces for people of all ages and backgrounds to talk freely about voice-hearing, visions and similar sensory experiences

 If you would like to find out more about our work, become a member or get your self-help group listed on our website, please contact us at: